nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_consultation_guidance.md

 ## Design Decisions ##

 * Systems which allow direct recording of data outside of Consultation contexts should not fabricate Consultations to return such data when Consultation queries are received as to do so would be generating information and structure which does not exist on the source system and which would obscure the genuine Consultation content that does exist.
 Systems in this category have clear distinctions between Consultations and other types of record content e.g. last X Consultations displayed in patient summaries and to synthesise consultations would distort this native behaviour.

-1. All mandatory fields **MUST** be populated.

-2. Required fields **MUST** always be populated where the data exists in the system apart from where a lexically identical value exists for an equivalent data item in one of the parent profiles.